YusufAkilevi/Amadeus-Case-Study-Flight-Search-App/README.md

 ## Supported Airports and Cities

-Our flight search app is designed to help you find flights to and from a select list of airports around the world.
-To ensure the best user experience, we currently support searches involving the following airports and their respective cities.
-Please note that our app's functionality is limited to these locations at this time.
+The flight search app is designed to help you find flights to and from a select list of airports around the world.
+To ensure the best user experience, the app currently support searches involving the following airports and their respective cities.
+Please note that the app's functionality is limited to these locations at this time.

 ### Asia